-Initially, your doctor is likely to measure the levels of aldosterone and renin in your blood.
-Renin is an enzyme released by your kidneys that helps regulate blood pressure.
-The combination of a very low renin level with a high aldosterone level suggests that primary aldosteronism may be the cause of your high blood pressure.
+If your doctor suspects primary aldosteronism, you'll likely have a test to measure levels of aldosterone and renin in your blood.
+Renin is an enzyme released by your kidneys that helps control blood pressure.
+If your renin level is very low and your aldosterone level is high, you may have primary aldosteronism.

-If the aldosterone-renin test suggests that you might have primary aldosteronism, you'll need another test to confirm the diagnosis, such as one of the following:
+If the aldosterone-renin test suggests primary aldosteronism, you'll need other tests to confirm the diagnosis and look for potential causes.
+Possible tests include:

-Adrenal vein sampling.
+Adrenal vein blood test.
 A radiologist draws blood from both your right and left adrenal veins and compares the two samples.
-Aldosterone levels that are significantly higher on one side indicate the presence of an aldosteronoma on that side.
-Similar aldosterone levels on both sides point to overactivity in both glands.
+If only one side has elevated aldosterone, your doctor may suspect a growth on that adrenal gland.

 This test involves placing a tube in a vein in your groin and threading it up to the adrenal veins.
 Though essential for determining the appropriate treatment, this test carries the risk of bleeding or a blood clot in the vein.

-Treatment for primary aldosteronism depends on the underlying cause, but its basic goal is to normalize or block the effect of high aldosterone levels and prevent the potential complications of high blood pressure and low potassium levels.
+Treatment for primary aldosteronism depends on the underlying cause.
+The basic goal is get your aldosterone levels back to normal or to block the effect of high aldosterone to prevent complications.

 Treatment for an adrenal gland tumor